fbpx

 Very important notice:

-All sample packaging must be clearly labeled “SAMPLE WITH NO COMMERCIAL VALUE – NOT FOR SALE” and be accompanied by an invoice with a nominal value anywhere from €1 to €20 (US$22).
+All packaging must be clearly labeled “SAMPLE WITH NO COMMERCIAL VALUE – NOT FOR SALE” and must be accompanied by an invoice with a nominal value anywhere from €1 to €20 (US$22).
 Also, if mailing from outside the EU, it is very important to send your samples in packages that do not exceed 5-6kg, otherwise Greek customs impose duties.
+Competition participants must submit a copy of the shipping manifest of their samples to the competition organizer.

 Samples should be shipped to the following address: